SkyzohKey/tox-website/ReadMe.md

   <img src="https://a.doko.moe/cxkvnr.svg" height="26">
 </a>

-We are proudly powered by **BrowserStack** who is offering us an Open Source plan to test and debug the new Tox website.
+We are proudly powered by **BrowserStack**, they offer us a Sponsored account to test and debug the new Tox website.
 It's awesome and I'd personally like to thanks them for this!

 # License
 This project is under the [MIT License], so feel free to contribute or fork.